theo43/silver-giggle/README.md

 [![Training](https://github.com/theo43/silver-giggle/actions/workflows/training_workflow.yml/badge.svg)](https://github.com/theo43/silver-giggle/actions/workflows/training_workflow.yml)

-This project aims at using MLOps best practices to create, validate NLP models on AWS SageMaker, and productionize them with an API.
+This project aims at using MLOps best practices to create, validate NLP models on the cloud, and productionize them with an API.

 ## Architecture
 This single repository contains everything you need to `experiment` (train and validate